 The Richmond Road Runners Club (RRRC) has a scholarship program for Richmond-area high school seniors involved in running or running-related activities.
-RRRC is a non-profit organization dedicated to promoting running for positive physical and mental health benefits.
-In 2022, RRRC will award up to three (3) $2,000 scholarships to students who have contributed to the running community and represent the beneficial aspects of running as a healthy lifestyle.
+RRRC is a non-profit organization that promotes running for positive physical and mental health benefits.
+In 2024, RRRC will award up to three (3) $3,000 scholarships to students who have contributed to the running community and represent the benefits of running as a healthy lifestyle.

 1. A graduating high school senior who resides or attends school in the Richmond area;